zigius/docs/content/docs/reference/pkg/kubernetes/admissionregistration/v1beta1/mutatingwebhookconfigurationlist.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#rulewithoperations">List&lt;Rule<wbr>With<wbr>Operations<wbr>Args&gt;</a></span>
     </dt>
-    <dd>{{% md %}}Rules describes what operations on what resources/subresources the webhook cares about.
+    <dd>Rules describes what operations on what resources/subresources the webhook cares about.
 The webhook cares about an operation if it matches _any_ Rule.
-However, in order to prevent ValidatingAdmissionWebhooks and MutatingAdmissionWebhooks from putting the cluster in a state which cannot be recovered from without completely disabling the plugin, ValidatingAdmissionWebhooks and MutatingAdmissionWebhooks are never called on admission requests for ValidatingWebhookConfiguration and MutatingWebhookConfiguration objects.{{% /md %}}</dd>
+However, in order to prevent ValidatingAdmissionWebhooks and MutatingAdmissionWebhooks from putting the cluster in a state which cannot be recovered from without completely disabling the plugin, ValidatingAdmissionWebhooks and MutatingAdmissionWebhooks are never called on admission requests for ValidatingWebhookConfiguration and MutatingWebhookConfiguration objects.</dd>

     <dt class="property-optional"
             title="Optional">